geraldcroes/traefik/docs/index.md

 docker-compose up -d
 ```

-In a browser you may open [http://localhost:8080](http://localhost:8080) to access Træfik's dashboard and observe the following magic.
+In a browser, you may open [http://localhost:8080](http://localhost:8080) to access Træfik's dashboard and observe the following magic.

 Now, create a folder named `test` and create a `docker-compose.yml` in it with this content: